 Though interviewing can be a stressful and intimidating experience, thoroughly preparing and practicing will give you the confidence you need to make a great impression.
 As with anything, the more you do it, the easier it will become.
 If the first few don't go that well, don't give up.
 Learn from your experiences, practice some more and try again.
 Soon you will be hearing the words you're waiting for ...
-"We'd like to offer you the job!"
+"You're hired!"